-Commercial Fire Alarm System Cost Factors
+All About Commercial Fire Alarm System Cost

-Building Size and Age
+Building Size & Age

-The size of your commercial structure will have a significant impact on the cost of your fire alarm system.
+The size of your commercial structure will significantly impact the cost of your fire alarm system.
 Typically, the more square footage your building has, the more expensive your equipment and installation cost will be because you will need more sensors, alarms, and pull stations.